-It might be hard to imagine but from time to time, Canadians can sometimes lose their cool.
-For a country that says “sorry,” when they’re bumped in to, and even has a worldwide reputation of being friendly, it’s hard to picture a Canadian being… what’s the opposite of polite?
+It might be hard to imagine but from time to time, Canadians can lose their cool.
+For a country that says “sorry,” when they’re bumped in to, and has a worldwide reputation of being friendly, it’s hard to picture a Canadian being… what’s the opposite of polite?
 Who knows, it’s not really something we’re familiar with.
+Except on airplanes.

-It turns out that some Canadians can be surprisingly inappropriate, misbehaving and even lewd up in the sky and don’t say “sorry” or “pardon” about it.
+It turns out that some Canadians can be surprisingly inappropriate, misbehaving and even lewd up in the sky.
+And aren’t sorry about it.

 1. Don’t get wasted